 WHAT YOU NEED TO KNOW:

-Hyperosmolar hyperglycemic state (HHS) is a serious medical condition that develops if you have diabetes and your blood sugar levels get very high.
+Hyperosmolar hyperglycemic state (HHS) is a serious medical condition that develops if your blood sugar levels get very high.
 Your body gets rid of the extra sugar through your urine.
 This leads to severe dehydration.
-You can develop HHS at any age and whether you have type 1 or type 2 diabetes, but is more common in people with type 2 diabetes.
+HHS can occur in people with type 1 or type 2 diabetes, but is more common in people with type 2 diabetes.

-- Insulin: You may need to take insulin if you have type 2 diabetes that cannot be controlled with diet, exercise, or other diabetes medicine.
-You may need 1 or more doses of insulin each day to decrease the amount of sugar in your blood.
-Ask your healthcare provider for more information about insulin.
+- Insulin may be needed if you have type 2 diabetes that cannot be controlled with diet, exercise, or other diabetes medicine.
+You may need 1 or more doses of insulin each day.

 - Take your medicine as directed.
 Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him or her if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.